anbarasan-samandan/BooksList/README.md

 # Book List - List of my favourite books.

-### A single page web application developed to demonstrate the full stack architecture using React, Node JS and Express.
+### A single page web application to demonstrate full stack architecture using React, Node JS and Express.
 As of now, the data (books list) is stored in-memory.

 ## Application details: